idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 ### Description

-This is to set errors on a fabric order.
-Fabric order must have a status of either `transit` or `recieved`.
-This will create and return a Fabric Error record that will set an unusable spot on a received fabric.
+This is to set errors found on a fabric.
+In order to record errors, the fabric order must be received by the factory (status of `received` or `accepted`).
+This will create and return a Fabric Error record that will define the coordinates for the unusable spot on the fabric.

 ### HTTP Request